lapphe/automated_anxiety/README.md

-# Automated_anxiety
+# Automated anxiety
-pose estimation models and analysis code for EPM and open field
+pose estimation models with deeplabcut and analysis code for EPM and open field in R

 EPM model: trained on Long-Evans rats.
 Tracks rats body points and EPM zones for use with deeplabcut Use EPM Rmd file for analysis.